UNESCO Treasures

 Transport Details:

 Guide Information: You will have a different professional, English-speaking guide in each city or place during the tour, each with in-depth knowledge of the history, culture, and architecture of their specific location.
 In the Nuratau Mountains, a local guide—often the homestay owner—will accompany you, sharing their knowledge of the region’s natural beauty and traditions.
-Their expertise and personal connection to the area will enrich your experience.
+For groups of 6 or more people, we will provide with county guide who will accompany you from the start to the end of the tour.

 Please review our booking terms and cancellation policy on our Terms and Conditions page.